cs2252/Request-Header-Parser-microservice/README.md

 # Request-Header-Parser-microservice
-Returns a JSON that contains information about user's language, os, ipaddress
+Returns a JSON that contains information about user's language, os and ipaddress.